 3).
 Tutor in International Relations (Security, Terrorism/counterterrorism, Intelligence), Comparative Politics and Globalisation Modules at the University of Dundee (September 2013 – May 2017).

-Supervising both undergraduate & postgraduate students, assisting Professor Kaunert (chair of International Centre for Policing & Security, Jean Monnet chair in counter-terrorism & Intelligence) in conducting a thorough research in Security, Terrorism & counter-terrorism, Intelligence & Policing.
+Supervising both undergraduate & postgraduate students, assisting Professor Kaunert (chair of the International Centre for Policing & Security, Jean Monnet chair in counter-terrorism & Intelligence) in conducting a thorough research in Security, Terrorism & counter-terrorism, Intelligence & Policing.
 Moreover, delivering lectures & training PhD students.

 “Securitisation: Turning an Approach into a Framework for Research on EU Justice and Home Affairs,” in Routledge Handbook of Justice and Home Affairs Research (with Professor Christian Kaunert, November 30, 2017.
 Routledge International Handbooks: 978-1-138-18375-9).